il-dar/innovate-digital-bank/gitbook/workshop-1.md

 ![Get Cluster Tool](.gitbook/assets/grantcluster.png)

 Use the key `ibmcloudroadshow` and input the email you used to sign up for IBM Cloud.
-Ensure that US South is chosen as we've created clusters in the Dallas datacenter for this lab.
+Ensure that US South is chosen as we've created clusters in the Dallas data center for this lab.

 ## Install IBM Cloud CLI